Ruth St. John and John Dunham West Foundation

 Foundation Philosophy

-The foundation's mission statement is to "Continue the philanthropic legacy of John and Ruth West" through supporting West of the Lake Gardens, grants to arts organizations, and humanitarian, cultural, and civic organizations in the Lakeshore area.
+The foundation's mission statement is to "Continue the philanthropic legacy of John and Ruth West" through supporting West of the Lake Gardens, grants to arts organisations, and humanitarian, cultural, and civic organisations in the Lakeshore area.
 As noted in historical accounts, Ruth West's philanthropy reflected her Quaker values and her personal commitment: "Federation matters have always held precedent over all other activities of my busy life... in the hope of serving the cause well."

 Application Process & Timeline